jjhitel/My-OnePlus-Pad3-Setup/docs/flash-ota.md

 4. Place the extracted image files into the `OOS_FILES_HERE`(`COS_FILES_HERE` for COS) folder within the extracted Flasher Template directory.

-5.  **(Optional for Pad 2 Pro)** To fix a stylus malfunction when installing OxygenOS on Pad 2 Pro, you should replace the ODM image.

-    * Extract `odm.img` from a ColorOS firmware.

-    ```
-    otaripper -p path/to/ota.zip --partitions odm
-    ```

-    * Place it inside the `COS_FILES_HERE` folder.
-You will be able to select the ODM when running the flasher script.

-    * Relocking the bootloader is still possible even after replacing it, but it may cause issues with OTA updates.

-> **Note:**
-> If you plan to root, you can skip this and use the `fix-odm-oplus-pad2pro` module instead.

-> **Note2:**
-> Recently, I purchased a new Pad 3 in addition to my existing Pad 2 Pro, and I've noticed more compatibility issues that aren't easily recognized in the same OOS environment.
-It appears that replacing more files within the ODM is necessary, so I recommend simply replacing the odm.img file.

-6. Boot your device into Fastboot mode (`Volume Down + Power`) and connect it to your PC.
+5. Boot your device into Fastboot mode (`Volume Down + Power`) and connect it to your PC.

-7. Run `OOS_Flasher.bat` script and follow the on-screen instructions.
+6. Run `OOS_Flasher.bat` script and follow the on-screen instructions.

+### **Cross-Flash**
+Thanks to technological advancements, you can now install OxygenOS on Pad 2 Pro or ColorOS on Pad 3 without any stylus or OTA issues!
+However, the method has changed, so refer to this [guide](./unbrick.md)